-Twitter Hires Former Kamala Harris Press Secretary Nick Pacilio to Comms Role
+Former Kamala Harris Press Secretary Nick Pacilio Works for Twitter

-Nick Pacilio, the former press secretary to Kamala Harris, recently chosen as former Vice President Joe Biden’s running mate, has reportedly secured a communications role at Twitter where he could be part of the decision-making process when censoring tweets by President Donald Trump.
+Nick Pacilio, the former press secretary to Kamala Harris, recently chosen as former Vice President Joe Biden’s running mate, works at Twitter in a communications role where he could be part of the decision-making process when censoring tweets by President Donald Trump.
+Pacilio has been with Twitter since 2014 per his Linkedin profile.

-In a recent article, National Review reporter David Harsanyi noted that Nick Pacilio, Kamala Harris’ former press secretary, had been hired to a communications role at Twitter.
+In a recent article, National Review reporter David Harsanyi noted that Nick Pacilio, Kamala Harris’ former press secretary, works in a communications role at Twitter.
 Pacilio’s hiring was first noticed when he tweeted about the removal of a tweet posted by the official account of President Trump’s re-election campaign.
+Although Pacilio was initially thought to be a recent hire by Twitter, his Linkedin profile reveals he was actually hired in 2014.

 The original Tweet from @TeamTrump is in violation of the Twitter Rules on COVID-19 misinformation, and we've required removal. https://t.co/fDPcEa9hRe

-Note: Correction: This article as published stated that Nick Pacilio was recently hired by Twitter.
-In fact, per his Linkedin profile, he has been with the company since 2014.